 Comfortable With Good Enough

-What’s the fear for every couple who has a new baby for the first time?
-Having three children, I know the fear; you don’t want anyone to call your baby ugly.
-But what do great entrepreneurs do?
-They’re willing to allow others to call their baby ugly.
-In other words, they’re willing to put out a product that isn’t perfect, and they’re willing to let people say what’s not perfect about it and quickly adapt, not fall in love with their idea.
-And the problem with many entrepreneurs is they’re not listening.
+Every couple who has a new baby fears having their baby called ugly the first time the child is seen.
+But in business, great entrepreneurs are willing to allow others to call their baby ugly.
+They’re willing to put out a product that isn’t perfect and let people say what’s not perfect about it.
+They quickly adapt and do not fall in love with their idea.

-Even if they put out that prototype, they’re hell bent on getting their idea to market.
-And they’ve worked on it so hard, they’re so passionate about their idea, they don’t want to listen to feedback.
-So it’s not enough to just get the prototype out there.
-You also have to be willing to listen and understand that it’s not perfect, and take the criticism, as harsh as it may be.
+The problem with many entrepreneurs is they don’t want to listen to criticism.
+Even if they put out that prototype, they’re hell-bent on getting their idea to market.
+They’ve worked hard and they’re so passionate about their idea, they don’t want to listen to feedback.
+But it’s not enough to just get the prototype out there.
+You also have to be willing to listen, understand that it’s not perfect, and take the criticism, as harsh as it may be.
 It’s difficult to do.

-It takes an entrepreneur who’s willing to not fall in love with their idea and who’s willing to take feedback.
-And not every entrepreneur is willing to do that.
-David Kelley is the founder of the leading product design firm, IDEO.
-And he has a wonderful phrase that he’s instilled at his firm to drive the innovation process.
-And he talks about the notion of failing often to succeed sooner.
-And this is really crucial in the context of entrepreneurship.
-You have to be willing to put something out there that is “a failure,” that will, perhaps, be trashed by customers, that will receive a lot of negative feedback.
-You have to be OK with that, and you have to pick yourself up, take the feedback, and adapt.The notion of failing often to succeed sooner — is crucial in the context of entrepreneurship.
+Not every entrepreneur is willing to do that.
+David Kelley, the founder of the leading product design firm, IDEO, has a wonderful phrase he’s instilled at his firm to drive their innovation process.
+He talks about the notion of failing often to succeed sooner.
+This concept is crucial in the context of entrepreneurship.
+You have to be willing to put something out there that is a “failure”, that may be trashed by customers, and receive a lot of negative feedback.
+You have to be OK with that, pick yourself up, take the feedback, and adapt.The notion of failing often to succeed sooner is crucial in the context of entrepreneurship.
 Click To Tweet

-Here are some examples of successful pivots of companies that started out with one direction and one strategy and adapted based on customer feedback, that got their MVP out there in the market, and that saw what users wanted, how they reacted, what they liked and disliked, and generated improvements.
-Well, it’s interesting to look at three firms that really moved pretty significantly from their roots in the early stages of the strategy-creation and adaptation process.
+Successful companies pivoted after they started out with one direction and one strategy, adapted based on customer feedback, got their MVP out there in the market, and saw what users wanted.
+Feedback showed how customers reacted, what they liked and disliked, and in response, the company generated improvements.
+Here are three firms that moved significantly from their roots in the early stages of the strategy-creation and adaptation process.

-Let’s take Yelp.
-Yelp started out as an automated system for e-mailing recommendation requests to friends.
-What has it become?
-It’s an online review system for restaurants and local businesses.
-Many people have a Yelp app on their phone, and if they’re in a city they’re not familiar with, they quickly turn to Yelp to find nearby restaurants or other local businesses, and they look to what others are saying about those businesses before they go give them their dollars.
+Yelp started as an automated system for e-mailing recommendation requests to friends.
+It’s become an online review system for restaurants and local businesses.
+If people are in a city they’re not familiar with, they quickly turn to Yelp to find nearby restaurants or other local businesses to discover what others are saying about those businesses before they go give them their dollars.

 Learn more: Matching Supply and Demand

-So there’s an interesting question.
-Are lean start-ups more possible today than in the past?
-In other words, could it be that it’s easier to build an MVP, to test and prototype today than it was years ago?
-Well, there’s an argument to be made that, in fact, it is easier, more feasible today.
+Here’s the interesting question: Are lean start-ups more possible today than in the past?
+Could it be that it’s easier to build an MVP to test and prototype today than it was years ago?
+There’s an argument to be made that it is more feasible today.
 The cost of computer-processing power has come down dramatically.
-There’s open-source software available that you can get to help launch your business.
+Open-source software is available that you can get to help launch your business.
 Cloud computing has changed the entire nature of computing in many companies.
-And, access to capital and talent has fundamentally shifted.
+To add to that, access to capital and talent has fundamentally shifted.